Celebrating 30 years of helping you give wisely

 Please see the Our Process page for more information about other adjustments CharityWatch analysts make to a charity's reported financial figures during our evaluations.

-According to The Intrepid Fallen Heroes Fund (IFHF) audit of April 30, 2020 (Note 1 re: Organization):
+According to The Intrepid Fallen Heroes Fund (IFHF) audit of April 30, 2024 (Note 5, Construction in Progress):

-According to The Intrepid Fallen Heroes Fund (IFHF) tax filing for the fiscal year ended April 30, 2020, IFHF reports re: Compensation, Supplemental Information (IRS Form 990, Schedule J, Part III):
+According to the Intrepid Fallen Heroes Fund (IFHF) tax filing for the fiscal year ended April 30, 2024, IFHF reports re: Compensation, Supplemental Information (IRS Form 990, Schedule J, Part III):